Eryngium yuccifolium

 USDA Hardiness Zone 3-8

 This is an unusual looking native.
-Plant produces a rosette of gray-green leaves from a thick taproot.
+A durable native perennial with sword-like blue-gray leaves that resemble a Yucca plant.
 Creamy white ball-like blooms occur on undivided bracts.
 A very desert looking plant.
+Makes a fascinating specimen or accent plant.
+Unique cut flowers for fresh bouquets and dried arrangements.

 Interesting Notes